RestAuth/server/doc/install/upgrade.rst

 how to enable validators.
 Our page on :doc:`/config/username-validation` has a list of validators shipping with RestAuth as well as documentation on how to implement your own validators.

-To just restore the previous behaviour, add this to :file:`localsettings.py` (or :file:`/etc/restauth/settings.py` if you installed using our Debian/Ubuntu packages):
+To just restore the previous behaviour, add this to |file-settings-link|:

 .. code-block:: python